Mean-Motion Resonances With Interfering Density Waves: Hydrodynamical simulations

-{Now we explore the interference term when the planet pair is fixed at 2:1 MMR configuration and a resonance angle for the inner planet $Q=0.0$, as described above.
-Two single planet simulations with each one fixed at the orbital configuration of the inner and outer planet of the pair, respectively.
-We can then calculate the torques on the inner planets for both the single planet and planet pair simulations to probe the existence of interfering density waves. as motivated by Eq.~\ref{eq:Tbinnu}.
-The cumulative radial profile of the torques for single and pair cases are shown in the lower panel of Figure~\ref{fig:torque_MMR}.
+Now we explore the interference term when the planet pair is fixed at the 2:1 MMR configuration and a resonance angle for the inner planet at $Q=0.0$, as described above.
+We carry out two single-planet simulations with each one set at the orbital configuration of the inner or outer planet of the pair, respectively.
+We can then calculate the torques on the inner planets for both the single planet and planet pair simulations to probe the existence of interfering density waves.
+The cumulative radial profile of the torques for single and pair cases with $e_{\rm B}=0.1$ are shown in Fig.~\ref{fig:torque_MMR}.
 There is a remarkable difference for the time-averaged torque on the inner planet between the planet pair and single planet cases.
 This torque difference closely matches the interference torque due to the outer planet's perturbation, shown as the dashed line in the same plot.
-This time-averaged interference torque is not vanishing due to the approximately constant $Q$ in the MMR regime.}
+This time-averaged interference torque is not vanishing due to the approximately constant $Q$ in the MMR regime.